lileicc/nlp-refdb/README.md

 # nlp-refdb
-A reference database(bibtex) for NLP related papers, focus on machine translation, speech translation, text generation, reasoning, etc.
+A reference database(bibtex) for NLP related papers.
+It includes the following topics (addition is welcome):

+- multilingual machine translation
+- speech translation
+- text generation
+- parallel decoding and non-autoregressive Transformers
+- reasoning and QA